Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Experimental details

-The hybrid heterostructures are fabricated by transferring an InAs NW on top of hBN encapsulated MLG or BLG assembled on Si/SiO$_{2}$ substrate using dry transfer technique \cite{pizzocchero2016hot,wang2013one}.
+In this section we describe the device structure of the MLG-NW and BLG-NW devices.
+The hybrid heterostructures are fabricated by transferring an InAs NW on top of hBN encapsulated MLG or BLG assembled on Si/SiO$_{2}$ substrate using a dry transfer technique \cite{pizzocchero2016hot,wang2013one}.
 The NW and the graphene are separated by a thin layer of hBN ($\sim 10$nm).
-The lengths of the NW and graphene channels are $\sim$ 0.6 $\mu$m and 10 $\mu$m, respectively, and the width of the graphene is $\sim$ 10 $\mu$m.
+The lengths of the NW and graphene channels are $\sim$ 0.4-0.6 $\mu$m and 10-12 $\mu$m, respectively, and the width of the graphene is $\sim$ 10-15 $\mu$m.
 As shown in Fig. 1a, a constant current $I_{SD}$ passes through the NW when a DC voltage is applied across it through a resistor.
 Joule heating in the NW creates a temperature gradient in graphene from the position of the NW towards the colder graphene probes.
 We measure the open circuit voltage ($V_{TE}$) across the graphene channel as shown in Fig. 1a.
 The carrier concentration in the graphene ($n_{G}$) and NW are tuned by the backgate voltage ($V_{BG}$) and graphene gate voltage ($V_{G}$), respectively.
 The 2-probe resistance ($R_{G}$) of MLG and BLG as a function of $V_{BG}$ are shown in upper and lower panels of Fig. 1b, respectively.
 The two arrows indicate $V_{D2}$ and $V_{D1}$, which are the gate voltages corresponding to charge neutrality points for the graphene that is just beneath the NW, and rest of the graphene channel, respectively; this will be discussed in detail later.
 The higher value of $\mid{V_{D2}} \mid$ indicates that the graphene region below the NW is more n-doped as compared to the rest of the graphene.
 Fig. 1c shows the measured open circuit voltage, $V_{TE}$ versus $I_{SD}$ plot for two different gate voltages ($V_{BG}$ = 1.5V and 4.2V) for a MLG device.
-Both the curves show parabolic fitting of $V_{TE}$ - $I_{SD}$ by the dashed lines.
-The inset showing $V_{TE} \propto I_{SD}^2$ confirms that measured $V_{TE}$ across the graphene channel arises from the thermoelectric response.
-The positive and negative amplitude of $V_{TE}$ refer to the sign change of the thermoelectric voltage with $V_{BG}$.
-Note that in contrast to our previous work\cite{mitra2020anomalous}, where we concentrated on Coulomb drag (flipping part of the signal with current reversal), here we focus mainly on the non-flipping part of the signal.
-As discussed in section SI 2, the non-flipping part was dominant in this work due to higher resistance of the NWs ($\sim$25-50 k$\Omega$).
+Both the curves show a quadratic dependence of $V_{TE}$ on $I_{SD}$ as indicated by the dashed lines.
+The inset showing $V_{TE} \propto I_{SD}^2$ confirms that measured $V_{TE}$ across the graphene channel arises from a thermoelectric response.
+The positive and negative amplitude of $V_{TE}$ refer to the sign change of the thermoelectric voltage with $V_{BG}$ (Fig. 3).
+Note that in contrast to our previous work \cite{mitra2020anomalous}, where we concentrated on Coulomb drag (part of the signal that flips with current reversal), here we focus mainly on the non-flipping part of the signal.
+As discussed in section SI 2, in this measurement, the non-flipping part dominates over the flipping part.